At the Summit

 Web2 Web 2 O2

 This year’s event was different than the previous two versions.
-While huge (and Tim O’Reilly claimed they turned away 5,000 people), the mood is more businesslike.
-Gone is the “everyone is getting rich but me” frenzy of the second year and the “I’m not the only one who thinks there might be something here” attitude of year one.
+While huge (and Tim O’eilly claimed they turned away 5,000 people), the mood is more businesslike.
+Gone is the “everyone is getting rich but me” frenzy of the second year and the “I’m not the only one who thinks there might be something here” attitude of year one.
 VC attendance was way down.
 Corporate business development attendance was way up.

 Day three was the most interesting.
 Below are a few highlights.